watchep/watchep.github.io/projects.markdown

 * **High-throughput reconstruction/simulation with batched input**
 We typically train inference models with batches of events, but we *evaluate* on single events, one at a time.
 This project would explore the possibility of batch processing on the evaluation side, providing an alternative to the parallel processing event model.
 Mentor: Ben Nachman (LBNL)
+* **Track reconstruction as a service.**
+Track reconstruction plays a vital role in all physics programs at the Large Hadron Collider and one that is amenable to GPU porting.
+The project aims to set up a service for track reconstruction using NVIDIA Triton, an open-source software that organizes code deployment and execution across multiple platforms.
+We will use Triton to execute GPU algorithms from ACTS (a.k.a ACTS as a service), the ExaTrkX Graph Neural Network-based ML pipeline (a.k.a ExaTrkX as a service), or a hybrid.
+Delivering GPU cycles with the "as a service" model would enable running ATLAS reconstruction transparently on any GRID site, GPU-enabled or not.
+Mentors: Xiangyang Ju (LBNL) and Paolo Calafiura (LBNL)
+* **Language models for particle detectors.**
+Language models have revolutionized natural language understanding and communication.
+Particle detectors are complex apparatuses whose language is made of raw data organized in subdetectors and readout modules.
+The project aims to train a language model that understands a detector's vocabulary and can translate its raw data to higher-level constructs like clusters, tracks, jets, etc.  Mentors: Xiangyang Ju (LBNL) and Paolo Calafiura (LBNL)

 [jekyll-organization]: https://github.com/watchep